EricZimmerman/iisGeolocate/README.md

 3. wait
 4. look in the out directory for processed logs and a file containing all unique IPs

+The Geolocation data will be added to the end of each log entry

 lemme know if you have any issues or if you want other features added